 2. Run a gift marathon

 Cosmetics brand Clinique plunges its subscribers into a festive atmosphere to the full.
 The company initiates a 12-day email series with a pleasant bonus for each day of the Christmas calendar.
-Marketing specialists leveraged a sense of urgency making every offer valid for just 24 hours.
-Such an email excites the subscribers and affects their interest in pleasurable expectation of the next promotion.
+Company’s marketing experts leveraged a sense of urgency making every offer valid for just 24 hours.
+Such email excites the subscribers and boosts their anticipation of the next promotion.